bixority/amqp-bridge/README.md

 # AMQP Message Bridge

 A service that bridges messages between two AMQP instances with automatic reconnection and health checks.
+Also available as an extendable library (crate) so other codebases can plug in a custom message transformer and run the bridge.

 ## Features